-The Taskforce, which consists of Disability Employment Australia (DEA) Board members, Australian Disability Enterprise providers, Consumer Group Representatives and expert advisors, is working with Disability Employment Services (DES)10 to build new employment pathways for people with disability.
+The Taskforce consists of senior members of the DSS and the NDIA.
+Targeted consultations will be conducted by the Taskforce, including roundtables with participants, families, Australian Disability Enterprises, Disability Employment Services10 and other employment providers and stakeholders.
 As part of this initiative, new Economic Participation grants will be made as part of the 2019 ILC program by helping to build the capacity of people with disability to enable them to participate in the workforce, as well as assisting employers create opportunities for people with disability.